 In the 2012-2013 school year, 2,143 students from 93 classrooms in 48 public and private schools participated in the program.
 Below are the people who led those tours:

-We’d like to send a special shout out – thank you to the all the wonderful vendors, producers, and performers at the Market, who were always so happy to offer a few minutes to share their knowledge and insight with our educational tour groups.
-Thanks for helping to Make the Market Grow!
+A special shout out – to the all the wonderful vendors, producers, and performers at the Pike Place Market, who were always so willing to offer a few minutes to share their knowledge and insight with our groups of kids.
+Thank you! – Mark